Our new baby is doing very well.

 This is generally the preferred option because it's a whole lot easier and less risky than purchasing a property.

 Of course, all investments carry risk and this one is no different.
-Many banks and co-operatives that offer CDs do have protection up to $32,000.
-But, as the minimum CD amount is $42,500, this still leaves $10,500 unprotected if something does happen.
+Many banks and cooperatives that offer CDs do have protection up to $32,000.
+But, as the minimum CD amount is $46,000 this still leaves $14.000 unprotected if something does happen.

-Your profit on the original investment is $8,032.
+Your inversion is $46k, then the 8% will be $7360 USD.
+This will provide you with a total of $53.360, Your profit on the original investment is considerable.
 Not bad at all.
 Time to treat yourself to a little shopping holiday!

 When setting up your CD make sure you take notice of the terms and conditions.
 Especially the default roll-over provisions should you want to request your money back.
 You'll likely have a very limited window as the term of the CD expires to request your money or you may have to wait another term.
 It's VERY difficult to try and obtain your money mid-term.
 We aren't talking about penalties for early withdrawals, it's more along the lines of "Sorry, you can't access your money.
 Period."

 Ecuador has some of the most affordable property prices for expats.
-And, prices are likely to continue to fall as COVID forces more distressed owners to sell.
-This can make it very tempting to kill two birds with one stone by buying yourself a cheap property that you can also use to obtain your Investor Visa.
+This can make it very tempting to kill two birds with one stone by buying yourself an affordable property that you can also use to obtain your Investor Visa.

 However, buying property in Ecuador is very risky and not something we generally recommend unless you really, really know what you're doing & have already lived here for at least a year.
-Take our quiz on Buying vs Renting to see if you're ready.
+A buyer’s agent service like this one can help you navigate the process with confidence.

 Ecuador is a very different property market than what you're used to.
 It's very easy to get burnt and can be frustratingly difficult to sell.

 If you do decide to go down the property path, note that it isn't the purchase price that matters.
-It's the assessed value (ie the amount you pay tax on) that needs to be over $42,500 plus an additional $500 for each dependant attached to the visa.
+It's the assessed value (i.e. the amount you pay tax on) that needs to be over $46.000 plus an additional $200 for each dependent attached to the visa.

 No limitations on time outside of Ecuador